Benjamin15882/Group_meeting_minimization_problem/README.md

 We can find an equivalent formulation exploiting graphs (it is presented in the paper, not in the rocq file).

+The paper and the rocq file show the following result:

+**Proposition**: For all integer n bigger than 3, one can find a valid scheduling (valid with respect to the GMM problem) without any recurring encounter.

+Actually the only problem is that with n=2, no such solution exists (there is only one valid schedule, and it has four recurring encounters).

 Note: To the author's knowledge, this result is novel.
 However, the possibility of a prior solution cannot be entirely excluded due to the limitations of the literature search.
 This problem may already have been introduced, maybe with another name and a different formulation.

 ## Warning